 A clean, lifted Vermentino nose of grapefruit peel, citrus leaf, green herbs and sea spray.
 The first impression in the mouth is of crisp citrus fruit, with Vermentino's characteristic vibrant acids building on to the finish, leaving a briny mineral note lingering on the long, zippy finish.
 Drink now and over the next few years.

-View tasting notes on the Tablas Creek YouTube Page: 2019 Vermentino Tasting with Chelsea and the Shepherd
+Watch Chelsea and the Shepherd discuss the wine: 2019 Vermentino Tasting with Chelsea and the Shepherd

 - Adelaida District Paso Robles

 - 13.0% Alcohol by Volume

 When we imported our Châteauneuf du Pape clones, our contact in the French nursery service included Vermentino because he believed it would thrive in the rocky limestone soils of Paso Robles.
 We have planted two small blocks of Vermentino, and it has indeed thrived here.

 Our Vermentino grapes were grown on our certified organic and biodynamic estate vineyard.